galan/dms-exchange-java/README.md

     writer.add(...);

-As last step, close the writer (AutoClosable can be user):
+As last step, close the writer (AutoClosable can be used):

     writer.close();